AshaNarayana/insurance-assignment/README.md

 * [Additional Note](#additional-note)

 ## Features Implemented
-Following features are implemented in this application.
+Following features are implemented in this simple application.

 1. Get user data filtered by user id ->
       - Routing performed by module getUserById.